The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 Final Thoughts

-Greens powders sit in a weird middle ground between “real food” and “supplement.”
-They can absolutely nudge your diet in a better direction — especially on busy days or during seasons when fresh produce is harder to manage — but they can also quietly add to your heavy-metal exposure if you pick carelessly or stack them on top of other high-exposure products.
+Greens powders can nudge your diet in a better direction, especially on busy days when fresh produce is harder to manage.
+But they can also quietly add to your heavy-metal exposure if you pick carelessly or stack them on top of other high-exposure products.

-The goal isn’t to chase perfection or obsess over every microgram of lead.
-It’s to make sure the products you do rely on are coming from brands that test, publish, and reformulate when they need to — and to keep the main pillars of your health anchored in food, movement, sleep, and stress management.
+The goal isn't to obsess over every microgram of lead.
+It's to make sure the products you rely on come from brands that test, disclose, and reformulate when they need to, and to keep the main pillars of your health anchored in food, movement, sleep, and stress management.

-If you land on one of the options above, use it consistently but not obsessively: one scoop a day, most days of the week, alongside a plate that still includes real vegetables and fruits.
-Combine that with a smart movement routine (even as simple as the walking framework in Does Walking Help with Inflammation?
-What to Know, and you’ll get far more from your greens powder than you would by chasing flashy labels alone.
+Use one of the four options above consistently but not obsessively: one scoop a day, most days of the week, alongside a plate that still includes real vegetables and fruits.
+Pair that with a smart movement routine and you'll get far more from your greens powder than you would by chasing flashy labels alone.
+For a movement starting point that fits any schedule, see Does Walking Help with Inflammation?
+What to Know.

 Reviewed Products